Rates of Convergence of Generalised Variational Inference Posteriors under Prior Misspecification: Introduction

 \section{Introduction}

-The Bayesian, by nature of being Bayesian, can elicit arbitrary priors and may hence encounter prior misspecification; she must either suppose the prior encodes the best available knowledge of the underlying process---this however is scarcely practicable and processes exist for which we cannot intuit priors that lead to consistent posteriors---or accept the arbitrariness \cite{diaconis1986a,kleijn2006}.
-In fact, for any finite number of observations the prior alone may induce any measure a posteriori.
-Moreover, it is scarcely the case that the model is well specified, that is the model family $\Theta$ will not contain the data generating process \cite{berk1966,shalizi2009,walker2013}.
-Generalised Variational Inference (GVI) \cite{jeremias2022} recasts Bayesian posterior updating as an optimisation problem in the calculus of variation over a simpler space of measures, allowing decision makers to mitigate misspecification of both the model and the prior.
+Consider the problem of posterior inference after having constructed a prior measure $\Pi$ and a hypothesis space $(\Theta,\mathcal{T})$ with associated hypothesis measures in the model $\P=\{P_\theta:\theta\in\Theta\}$.
+We are concerned with situations in which (a) the prior is misspecified, leading to inconsistent Bayes posteriors \cites{diaconis1986a,diaconis1986b}, (b) the model is misspecified, not containing the data generating process \cite{kleijn2006}, and (c) computational capabilities limit our ability to conduct posterior inference \cite{pinski2015}.

-The present paper is concerned with characterising the dynamics of updating a posterior measure in the presence of prior and model misspecification through Generalised Variational Inference, as introduced by Knoblauch, Jewson and Damoulas \cite{jeremias2022}.
+To this effect we consider posterior inference through Generalised Variational Inference (GVI) as introduced by Knoblauch, Jewson, and Damoulas \cite{jeremias2022}.
+The present paper is concerned with characterising the dynamics of updating a posterior measure in the presence of (a), (b), and (c) through GVI and places particular emphasis on prior misspecification.
 In particular, we aim to answer the following open problems: under what conditions is a Generalised Variational Inference posterior measure robust to prior misspecification?
 Do GVI posteriors exist when observations come from an infinite dimensional stochastic process and are these asymptotically consistent?
 At what rate does this convergence take place?

-Asymptotic consistency of posterior measures justifies the updating scheme over its frequentist counterpart by illustrating that we may come arbitrarily close to the optimal given sufficient observations.
-In Bayesian inference under misspecification asymptotic consistency is often credited when disregarding model and prior misspecification \cite{kleijn2006,shalizi2009,kleijn2012}.
-In fact, Bayesian posteriors concentrate around hypothesis measures in the support of the prior that minimise the Kullback--Leibler divergence rate to the data generating process \cite{schwartz1965,berk1966,barron1999,ghosal2000,shen2001,walker2004,kleijn2006,ghosal2007,shalizi2009,walker2013}.
-This, however, embeds several assumptions which may lead to undesirable posteriors in the misspecified setting: (a) the Kullback--Leibler rate as a choice of loss function, (b) the prior is well specified in that it does not discard hypotheses desired by the decision maker, and leads to consistent posteriors (see e.g. \cite{diaconis1986,diaconis1986a}), and moreover, (c) that Bayes is computationally tractable, and hence of use to decision makers.